Building Soil Organic Carbon

 Fertoz will help farmers lower their carbon footprint by offering phosphate fertilizers that emit substantially less (~ 1/10th) CO2 emissions during its production phase.

 The production of sedimentary rock phosphate is simple – physical mining, crushing, and screening – reducing CO2 emissions compared to chemical extraction fertilizer production methods.
 No phosphorgypsum waste is accumulated through processing of rock phosphate.

-For every ton of P2O5 from MAP or DAP replaced by Rock Phosphate, a reduction of 1 ton of CO2 is emitted from fertilizer production, or the equivalent of 1 carbon credit.
-For every rock phosphate order, a certificate will be awarded showing the reductions in emissions and calculation of potential carbon credit rewards.
+For every ton of P2O5 from MAP or DAP replaced by Rock Phosphate, expect a CO2 emission reduction of approximately half a ton of CO2 from fertilizer production, or the equivalent of half a carbon credit.
+Let us help you accumulate scope 3 emissions reductions by replacing your P fertilizer with rock phosphate.

 Canada’s actions to reduce emissions from industry involve pricing emissions from large polluters that emit over 50,000 tonnes of carbon per year as part of the Greenhouse Gas Pollution Pricing Act.
 California and EU have similar policies.
 This system is implemented in any province that currently does not have its own regulations including Manitoba and Ontario.
 Large emitters in Saskatchewan will be expected to comply with provincial emission standards and pay a carbon price for every tonne of CO2 emitted if not meeting performance standards.
 In some North American locations, and expected to be included in the Saskatchewan regulations, carbon credits can be purchased to shelter from the carbon tax.